xmax1/hwat/README.md

 -

 # FIX
-- Pretrain on diag gaussian
+- pre on diag gaussian
 - Loop over dense
 - Do arrays roll from right